apollographql/rover/docs/source/usage/config/authentication.md

 ## Commands

 ```
-rover config api-key [--profile <name>]
+rover config profile auth [--profile <name>]
-[INFO] Go to https://studio.apollographql.com/user-settings and create a new Personal API Key.
+  INFO Go to https://studio.apollographql.com/user-settings and create a new Personal API Key.
-[INFO] Copy the key and paste it into the prompt below.
+  INFO Copy the key and paste it into the prompt below.

 ```

-The `config api-key` command in the `rover` CLI will let you specify your API key via an interactive command.
+The `config profile auth` command lets you specify your API key via an interactive command.

-The `auth api-key` command is interactive to prevent API keys from being retained in terminal history.
+By default, the command is interactive to prevent API keys from being retained in terminal history.

 We don't recommend using this method in automation or CI; We'd recommend using environment variables (below).

-`rover config` takes an optional `--profile` flag which takes a single argument representing the name of a profile.
+`rover config profile` commands all take an optional `--profile` flag which takes a single argument representing the name of a profile.
 Profiles are how you can store and manage different collections of settings and keys.
 For more information, read [Profiles].